 Drugstores are specialized spaces for medical service.
 Their construction will include secured areas for controlled pharmaceuticals and may include a drive through window, and clinic & retail areas.
 Drugstores range from 3,500 to 20,500 square feet.
 Drugstore space greater than 8,000 square feet is a Major Space Type.
+Rents occurring within five years of the valuation date were used to derive the applied rental rate.

 A parcel containing only a drugstore, located outside of a power or neighbourhood centre is not considered part of the shopping centre inventory.
 These types of drugstores are found in the retail valuation group.
-See 2023 Retail and Retail Plaza Assessment Methodology.
+See 2024 Retail and Retail Plaza Assessment Methodology.

 As well, drugstores found within office or multi-residential parcels are not considered part of the shopping centre inventory.
-See 2023 Multi-Residential Assessment Methodology and 2023 Office Assessment Methodology.
+See 2024 Multi-Residential Assessment Methodology and 2024 Office Assessment Methodology.

 Grocery Stores, also known as food stores, are self-service shops offering a wide variety of food and household products, organized into aisles.
 Grocery stores must comprise all of the major departments including: meat, fresh produce, dairy, baked goods along with shelf space reserved for canned and packaged goods.
 As well, grocery stores may include various non-food sections such as kitchenware, household cleaners, pharmacy products, and pet supplies.
 Grocery Store space is a Major Space Type.
+Rents occurring within five years of the valuation date were used to derive the applied rental rate.